Mittal-Sudhanshu/Mittal-Sudhanshu/README.md

 - 👋 Hi, I’m @Thebrowngeek-Sudhanshu
-- 👀 I’m interested in ...Java,Python
+- 👀 I’m interested in ...
+Android and Web Development
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I'm currently learning Android Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Dm me on Instagram @sudhanshu._mittal